jrobinson14/CS523Proj1/README.md

 Data generated on periodic and chaotic time series is stored in two files: dataChaotic.txt and dataNonChaotic.txt.
 These files are created in the local directory when TimeSeries.py is run.

+Data files for part 3 are located in directories named correspinding to each epsilon value.

 # Walker2.0

 Implementation of equation used as model in Walker paper to get fig 4 and 5.
 Graphs return map for all values used in Walker paper.
 To run: python Walker2.0.py

+# WalkerFig4

+Used to generate data for part 4.
+Uses 1,000 populations over 1,000 time steps, randomly sampling 3 populations and comparing them to the Mn value for that time step.
+Writes reults to file in specified directory in local directory.